chenx16/DoctorLuckyGame/README.md

 Players, including computer-controlled ones, can attempt to kill the target character, following rules such as visibility checks, item usage, and removing items used in attacks.
 - Game Ending Scenarios:
 Defined clear conditions for ending the game, including successful target elimination or the target escaping after the maximum number of turns.

-Run the JAR file using the following command with default 20 turns:

-     java -jar Milestone3.jar mansion.txt

-You can enter any maximum number of turns you like, it needs to be a positive integer (>0).

-     java -jar Milestone3.jar mansion.txt <custom max turn#>